OrleansContrib/SignalR.Orleans/README.Nuget.md

 - Use 2.x for netcore3
 - Use 3.x for netcore5
 - Use 4.x for netcore6
+- Use 5.x for netcore7
+- Use 6.x for netcore8
+-
 From Package Manager:

 > PS> Install-Package Sketch7.SignalR.Orleans